+The online program is live!
+Click here to view the full program.
 The three day meeting will consist of oral and poster presentation that share advancements and applications of airborne geophysics for ground water, mineral, petroleum, geotechnical and hazards investigations.

 The development and application of airborne geophysics is rapidly accelerating.
 Airborne methods are increasingly used for groundwater assessment, natural resource exploration and large-scale geotechnical investigations.
 The workshop will provide a venue for participants to learn about new instrumentation, interpretation software, and applications of Airborne methods to solve diverse real- world problems.